 - Adding as many positive examples as possible from a variety of zooms, angles and lighting sources.
 The more the merrier - and the smarter our system will be!

 - Altering a concept's Positive to Negative ratio so that it is 3 or 4-to-1.
-You'll want to provide Negatives if you can, but adding too many will actually be counterproductive.
+You'll want to provide Negatives if you can, but adding too many will actually be counterproductive so be careful.

-- Checking out our new Model Evaluation tool in the Preview UI to see where your model is failing.
+- Checking out our Model Evaluation tool in the Explorer UI to see where your model is failing.
 This can tell you which concepts are performing better than others and how good your model is performing in general.

 Why are deleted concepts still being counted towards my limit?

 Concepts are actually counted across all model versions and thus deleted ones won't necessarily be subtracted from that (unless you delete the older model version that contained them).
 We can do this manually from our end if you'd like, so let us know if you need that!